-The Kosovo war took place between Feb 1998 and June 1999, fought between the Yugoslav and Serb forces under Slobodan Milosović, and the Kosovo Liberation Army (KLA).
-It ended after intervention by NATO, with significant air support, which resulted in Milsović withdrawing and KFOR, Nato-led peace keeping forces, entering the country.
+The Kosovo war took place between Feb 1998 and June 1999, fought between Yugoslav and Serb forces, under Slobodan Milosović, and the Kosovo Liberation Army (KLA).
+It ended after NATO intervened with significant air support, resulting in Milsović withdrawing and KFOR – Nato-led peace keeping forces – entering the country.

-Simplistically, the war was fought between Orthodox Christian Serbs and Montenegrins, and Muslim Albanian Kosovans, the majority in the country.
-There were atrocities committed by both sides and most people were caught up in harrowing occurrences, loosing family members, homes and hope.
+Simplistically, the war was fought between Orthodox Christian Serbs and Montenegrins and Muslim Albanian Kosovans, the majority in the country.
+Both sides committed atrocities and most people were caught up in harrowing occurrences, loosing family members, homes and hope.

 During my trips, I took many photos of people, usually with their permission, and one thing that stood out, more than any other, was their eyes.
-Eyes that showed pain and suffering, that had most likely seen things one should never see, and hoped never to see again.
+Eyes that showed pain and suffering, and had likely seen things one should never see and hoped never to see again.

 Many of these people witnessed killings, rape, homes and villages burned and degradation as low as any human can go; all this in the name of sovereignty and religion; one an excuse for the other.

-The economy is virtually non existent, with unemployment averaging 30% to those able to work, and at its peak, in the early 2000’s, was almost 60%.
+The economy’s virtually non existent, with unemployment averaging 30% amongst those able to work, and at its peak, in the early 2000’s, was almost 60%.

-Life is harsh here, especially in outlying cities and towns, which has made some of the Muslim youth ripe for radicalisation, and its a fertile recruiting ground for Wahabbi’s, especially with Saudi funding.
-Like any new fragile country, its susceptible to significant corruption from the government and politicians, downwards, and there’s a thriving black market of counterfeit consumer goods, weapons smuggling and drugs.
+Life here is harsh, especially in outlying cities and towns, which has made Muslim youth ripe for radicalisation, and the country’s become a fertile recruiting ground for Wahabbi’s, with Saudi and Qatari funding.
+Like any fragile new country, it’s susceptible to, and rife with, corruption, from the government and politicians downwards, and there’s a thriving black market of counterfeit consumer goods, weapons smuggling and drugs.